 Jackson graduated from The University of Notre Dame with a B.S. in Economics and her law degree from Duke University.

-Vice President & Managing Director for Fisheries, WWF-U.S.
+Vice President, Fisheries, WWF-U.S.

 Dr. Fox joined WWF in his present role in 2008, where he is responsible for the WWF’s U.S. fisheries programs.
 He has authored or co-authored over 60 scientific publications, and is a member of the American Fisheries Society, a Fellow of the American Institute of Fishery Research Biologists and Sigma Xi–the Research Society.